bryopsida/http-healthcheck-sidecar/README.md

 ## How would I use this in my manifests?

-You would attach this as sidecar on your pod, and create a new kubernetes service with the parameters needed to expose this to your upstream load balancer.
+You would attach this as sidecar on your pod, and create a new kubernetes NodePort service with the parameters needed to expose this to your upstream load balancer.

 ## Environment Variables